minio/minio/docs/bucket-notifications/rabbitmq-minio.md

 ### Step 1: Add RabbitMQ endpoint to Minio

 The default location of Minio server configuration file is ``~/.minio/config.json``.
-Update the RabbitMQ configuration block in ``config.json`` as follows.
+Update the RabbitMQ configuration block in ``config.json`` as follows:

 ```
 "amqp": {